 Our Top 5 Gym Tips

 I personally have spent a lot of time in the gym over the last several decades.
+I have taken off 177 pounds and at the age of 66, I am on no medications and plan to live independently for the rest of my life.
 You don’t need to be nearly as devoted as I am to see important health benefits, and to feel and look better.

 Here are some of his top lessons, which are helpful to anyone, no matter what your goals.